 Averted in Overlord.
 You might be an Evil Overlord, but you never get to sit on that throne.
 Even if you linger in the throne room too long, your adviser will tell you to go and do something evil.
 Your enemies don't do much sitting either (well, except Oberon, the Fallen Hero who's been corrupted by the sin of Sloth).

-His son in Overlord II does have a throne he can sit in (complete with Slouch of Villainy), though it's also the way he teleports from his Netherworld to quest areas.
+His son in Overlord II does have a throne he can sit in (complete with Slouch of Villainy), though he does so to warp to different areas as well as to take on sidequests.

 Averted in the fantasy strategy wargame Lords Of Midnight 2: Doomdark's Revenge.
 The Big Bad Shareth the Heartstealer personally leads her armies against the lands of the good guys, such that it's entirely possible for her to be killed in battle before the game is even halfway finished.
 (No, killing the Big Bad doesn't win the game immediately.
 It's one of the requirements for the best ending, though.)